eumagnun/web-spider-games/README.md

 # Web Spider Games

 ## About:
  - This service get data from a game store and persist it into a relational database.
 The main job run one time per day.
-Beside that there is a api with a resource to force the job execution and anothers endpoints
+Beside that there is a api with a resource to force the job execution and others endpoints

 ## Technologies used
  - **Java 11** - programming language